Karl Knaths: Early life and work

 In 1917 Knaths rejoined the Wisconsin Players as the group's scenery painter during a tour of East Coast theaters.
 When the Players arrived in Provincetown, Massachusetts for a performance of Gale's Mr. Pitt Knaths recognized it as a place where he could successfully practice his vocation.
-After two years' military service Knaths spent a short time studying art in New York City and then, in 1919, moved to Provincetown, which became his principal residence for the rest of his life.
+After two years of military service Knaths spent a short time studying art in New York City and then, in 1919, moved to Provincetown, which became his principal residence for the rest of his life.
 In the early twentieth century Provincetown was a prosperous fishing town which attracted artists and theater people from New York's Greenwich Village as summer residents.
 On or soon after his arrival he met two sisters, Helen and Agnes Weinrich of the Provincetown Printers.
 The sisters had grown up on a prosperous Iowa farm, daughters of German immigrant parents.
 When in their 20s they had accompanied their father on a trip to Germany where Helen studied music and Agnes painting.
-Their father dying, they received an inheritance which permitted them to live and travel on their own and they returned to Germany and France to study further.
+Their father having died, they received an inheritance which permitted them to live and travel on their own and they returned to Germany and France to study further.
 In 1914 the sisters began spending the warm months of the year in Provincetown and, through contact with European expatriates who settled there during World War I, Agnes learned to employ Modernist and particularly Cubist techniques in her work.
-After their first meeting Agnes helped Knaths to develop his personal style of painting and over time they developed a close and mutually beneficial working relationship.
-In 1922 Knaths married Helen and moved into the house which the sisters had rented.
+After their first meeting, Agnes helped Knaths to develop his personal style of painting and over time they developed a close and mutually beneficial working relationship.
+In 1922 Knaths married Helen and moved into the house that the sisters had rented.
 He was then 30, Helen 45, and Agnes 46.
-Agnes remained a member of the Knaths's household the rest of her life.
+Agnes remained a member of the Knaths's household for the rest of her life.

 Knaths's earliest work has the strong lines, blocks of muted colors, and juxtaposition of rectangular and curvilinear forms which characterize his mature style.
 One of his early paintings, Horse Barns, Provincetown (1919, gouache, 7x8") contains three barn structures within a small grove of trees and bushes.
-It shows influence of Cézanne and is not notably Cubist.
+It shows the influence of Cézanne and is not notably Cubist.
 The coloration is low-key in green, purple, and ochre hues.
 The composition has sweeping rounded shapes beside heavily outlined rhombuses and other quadrilateral shapes.
 It has a painterly, nearly impressionist feel and, despite the subject matter, might as well be a still life as a landscape.